top of page

 The natural grazers

-Dr. Jaime was contacted to clean the silent evolution because there were complaints about a large amount of algal growth on the new statues and visitors were upset that the features of the statues were obscured.
+Dr Jaime was contacted to clean the silent evolution because there were complaints about a large amount of algal growth on the new statues, and visitors were upset that the features of the statues were obscured.

 The initial growth on the statues was a thick layer of algae.
 At this stage, there were only 400 statues.
 The rest were to come later.
-Following instructions from the national park, half the statues were cleaned completely of algae, and half were not.
+Following instructions from the national park, half the statues were entirely cleaned of algae, and half were not.

 Colonies of sea urchins were living beneath the statues.

-This surprised all involved and was a great insight into the natural process of an evolving artificial reef system showing the negative effect that human interference can have on the natural process.
+This surprised all involved and was a great insight into the natural process of an evolving artificial reef system showing the negative effect human interference can have on the natural process.

 The benefits and Environmental tourism